Meeting Minute Summary September 2012Advisory Commission on Special Education September 2012 Meeting Summary.

 Jannelle Kubinec, Director of National, State, and Special Projects for the Comprehensive School Assistance Program at WestEd reviewed this report which analyses costs in special education.
 The report is based on California and national data, and provides comparative information related to inclusion, performance, and outcomes.
 It was noted that the report indicates that increased expenditures do not necessarily equate to increased outcomes.
 The document will be finalized and submitted to the ACSE for action at the October meeting.

 Item 10, Report on Multi-Tiered Systems of Support and Common Core Standards Prospectus.

 Janelle Kubinec, Director of National, State, and Special Projects for the Comprehensive School Assistance Program at WestEd, reviewed this report which identifies support necessary for students with special needs to meet academic standards in conjunction with the common core standards.
 This item will be submitted for action by the ACSE at the October meeting.

 Whitney Staniford provided an update of pertinent legislative action for the 2012 Session.

-Item 12, Statewide Assessment Reauthorization Workgroup (AB 250 Panel)
+Item 12, Statewide Assessment Reauthorization Workgroup (Assembly Bill 250 Panel)